jonhoo/periscope/README.md

 To evaluate the network, use `evaluate.py`.
 Note that you can pass multiple trained models to `evaluate.py` using the `-m` flag.
 You will need to pass a matching number of network names using `-n` to tell the script what network layout each model was trained with.
+To achieve our top performance, combine multiple `NET=smarter` trained models.
 If you want textual labels for each image, use `-l`.
 The default output format is catered to the format used by the [6.869 leaderboard](http://miniplaces.csail.mit.edu/leaderboard.php).

 ## Experimentation